sugarcrm/sucrose/README.md

 1. for integration test code coverage run: `npm run cover-int`
 1. for complete code coverage run: `npm run cover-all`

-After running unit or DOm code coverage tests then run `npm run cover-rpt` to generate a coverage report at `/coverage/lcov-report/index.html`.
-The cover-all or cover-int scripts run the report automatically.
+After running unit or DOM code coverage tests, then run `npm run cover-rpt` to generate a coverage report at `/coverage/lcov-report/index.html`.
+The `cover-all` or `cover-int` NPM scripts run the coverage report automatically.
 The results of all coverage runs are merged automatically by `nyc`.
 See the testing [README](./test/README.md) for more details.

 ### Contributing:
 See [CONTRIBUTING](CONTRIBUTING.md) for how you can contribute changes back into this project.